hwaijiinlee/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard Silver Tsunami Analysis
 ## Overview
-The purpose of the analysis is as follows:
-1. Identify employees who are retiring soon by their current titles;
-2. Determine the number of retiring employees by their current titles; and
-3. Identify current mentorship eligible employees by their titles in order to match them with retiring employees for mentorship opportunities.
+The purpose of the analysis is to identify mentorship eligible employees by their current titles in order to match them with retiring employees for mentorship opportunities.
+This is so that when the large group of senior employees retire, the organization can ideally continue to function optimally.

 ## Key Findings
 Number of retiring employees by title: